The Mole People

-The Mole People is a 1956 American science fiction adventure film distributed by Universal International, which was produced by William Alland, directed by Virgil W. Vogel, and stars John Agar, Hugh Beaumont, and Cynthia Patrick.
+The Mole People is a 1956 American science fiction adventure horror film distributed by Universal International, which was produced by William Alland, directed by Virgil W. Vogel, and stars John Agar, Hugh Beaumont, and Cynthia Patrick.
 The story is written by László Görög.
 The film was released on December 1, 1956, on a double feature with their jungle adventure film Curucu, Beast of the Amazon.
 It has also been featured on episodes of Mystery Science Theater 3000 and Svengoolie.

-The film is loosely based on theories about the hollow earth.
+The film is loosely based on theories about the Hollow Earth.
 It depicts an underground civilization created by Sumerian descendants, who worship Ishtar.

 Plot

 A narration by Dr. Frank Baxter, an English professor at the University of Southern California, explains the premise of the film and its basis in reality.
-He briefly discusses the hollow earth theories of John Symmes and Cyrus Teed among others, and says that the film is a fictionalized representation of these unorthodox theories.
+He briefly discusses the Hollow Earth theories of John Symmes and Cyrus Teed among others, and says that the film is a fictionalized representation of these unorthodox theories.

 Archaeologists Dr. Roger Bentley and Dr. Jud Bellamin find a race of Sumerian albinos living deep under the Earth.
 They keep mutant humanoid mole men as their slaves to harvest mushrooms, which serve as their primary food source.
 The Sumerian albinos' ancestors relocated into the subterranean after cataclysmic floods in ancient Mesopotamia.
 They believe the men are messengers of Ishtar, their goddess.
 Whenever their population increases, they sacrifice young women to the Eye of Ishtar.
 These people have lived underground for so long that they are weakened by the light coming from the archaeologists' flashlight.
-However, there is one girl named Adad with natural Caucasian skin who is disdained by the others since she has the "mark of darkness."
+However, there is one girl, named Adad, with natural white skin who is disdained by the others since she has the "mark of darkness."

 When one of the archaeologists is killed by a mole person, Elinu, the High Priest, realizes they are not gods.
 He orders their capture and takes the flashlight to control the Mole People, not knowing it is depleted.
 The archaeologists are then sent to the Eye of Ishtar just as the Mole People rebel.
 Adad goes to the Eye only to realize it is really natural light coming from the surface and that the men had survived.
 They then climb to the surface.
 Unfortunately, as they are about to leave, an earthquake strikes.
 Adad suddenly decides to go back to her home but dies when a pillar falls on her.